 A bookmark is a handy link to take you back to a web page you’ve previously visited.

-To make a bookmark of the page you’re on type Ctrl-D (Cmd-D on a Mac).
-A box opens that suggests the name for the bookmark (the same as the title of the page, visible at the top of the browser) and a folder.
-It always suggests the last folder you filed a bookmark into, but you can change to a more appropriate folder if necessary.
-Sometimes the suggested title is inappropriate – often they’re too long – but you can change it to anything you want.
+To make a bookmark of the page you’re on, press Ctrl + D (Cmd-D on a Mac).
+A box opens that gives a suggested name for the bookmark, usually the title of the page, which you can change.
+It also suggests the last folder you filed a bookmark into or you can select a different folder or set up a new folder.

 Organising your bookmarks

 It’s good to be organised with filing your bookmarks as it’s very difficult to find an individual bookmark within a massive list.
 Folders can be used to keep them organised, however the folders themselves need to be kept organised as well.

 It’s well worth thinking of how you will file the bookmarks you’ve made for your Open University study so you can easily find them when needed.

 You can search the internet to find ‘how to create bookmark folders’ for the latest instructions for your browser.